nguyenpham00/Vscode-java-wiki/JDK-Requirements.md

 vscode-java requires a [Java Development Kit](https://adoptopenjdk.net/) to run (NOT A JRE!).
-Currently, Java 8 is the minimum required version, but [Java 11 will soon be required](#jdk11.requirement).
+Since vscode-java 0.65.0, Java 11 is the minimum required version.

 Setting the JDK
 ===============